GOSH Charity National Funding Call

 Eligibility criteria

 This is a national funding call and is open to independent researchers based anywhere in the UK.
-Investigators can apply to this call as a lead applicant if they: hold a salaried, academic research post; are in at least their first independent position at group-leader level and have sufficient time remaining in their current post to complete the awarded project.
+Investigators can apply to this call as a lead applicant if they: hold a salaried, academic research post; are in at least their first independent position at group-leader level and have sufficient time remaining in their current post to complete the awarded project or can provide confirmation from their host institution that they will be employed throughout the grant period.

-As a way of increasing and retaining capacity in this critical research area, we are particularly interested in supporting projects from promising early career researchers.
-To this end, whilst we welcome applications from independent researchers at any level of seniority, if a funding decision is required between applications of equivalent quality, those of early career researchers will be prioritised.
+As a way of increasing and retaining capacity in this critical research area, we are particularly interested in supporting projects from promising group leaders at an early career stage.
+To this end, whilst we welcome applications from independent researchers at any level of seniority, if a funding decision is required between applications of equivalent quality, those from group leaders at an early career stage will be prioritised.
 Awards may not be used to support the salaries of the Principal Investigator/team leader.
-Please refer to our list of frequently asked questions for further details or contact the GOSH Charity Grants team should you have any further questions.
+Please refer to our list of frequently asked questions for further details, or contact the GOSH Charity Grants team should you have any further questions.

 Funding Available